-There are so many great kid friendly Bend Oregon Breweries to choose from!
+There are so many great kid friendly things to do in Bend Oregon including visiting these Bend Oregon Breweries!
 Central Oregon is known for its delicious craft beers and Bend did not disappoint.
 The fun thing is most of them also have food or a food cart area.

 Here are our recommendations and experiences on the best craft beer places in Bend that you can take your kids too.
 We will share what the setup us like, why it is kid friendly and what we thought about the beer or cider.

 We would pick this as the most kid friendly brewery in Bend.
 It has a great outdoor area with picnic tables along with a large grassy area.
 They have their own food and also a variety of food trucks that are parked there.

 If you are with a large group or kids we definitely recommend this one.

 Why it is kid friendly: With a large grass area the kids had a place they could sit on the ground and run around to play tag.
 It is always helpful when the kids can burn some energy!

 Beer review: It was OK . . . when comparing to so many other great options it is hard to be at the top!